adrianlois/PS-ActiveDirectory-AzureAD-O365/README.md

 #### 04.Create-ADGroups
 - Create new groups in Active Directory with PowerShell script from csv file to import.

-#### 05.Get-Inactive-ADCompUsers
+#### 05.Get-Inactive-ADCompUsers-LastDays
-- Get objects users and computers inactive in Active Directory with PowerShell script and export to a csv file.
+- *Get-Inactive-ADCompUsers.ps1*: Get objects users and computers inactive in Active Directory with PowerShell script and export to a csv file.
+- *Get-ADUsers-Inactivity-LastDays.ps1*: Get the last login of Active Directory users (set the $DaysInactive variable).
+Search only for enabled AD users and export the output to a csv file.

 #### 06.Get-Move-ADComputers
 - Get or move computers objects in Active Directory with PowerShell script from csv file to import.